-shall be deemed given when mailed postage pr st be in writing signed by the party giving it and epaid by U.S. Postal Service first class, certified or hand delivered, when addressed as follows:
+shall be Any notice to either party hereunder must be in writing signed by the party giving it and shall be deemed given when mailed postage prepaid by U.S. Postal Service first class, certified of express mail, or other overnight mail service, or hand delivered, when addressed as follows:

 Т Γο Institution:

 Т Го Hospital/Facility:

 ch other addressee as may be hereafter tive only when received by the address designated by written notice.
 All such notices shall

 T limit, mo dify, construe, or interpret any provisior d representative(s) of Hospital/Facility and of

 INSTI TUTION: .egal Name of Institution) HOSPITAL/FACILITY: (Full Legal Name of Hospital/Facility)

-By:(signature) By: (signature)
+By:( signature) By: (signature)

-(printed name) (printed name)
+( printed name) (printed name)

-((title) (title)
+( (title) (title)